PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 Dilution the chromatin :

 - If needed, thaw the chromatin on ice.
-- Quantify the chromatin (with Qbit).<span style="color:red">(Combien de µL, sachant qu'on aura que le QuBit HS?
-Sachant que l'on n'a pas de QuBit en enseignement...)</span>
+- Quantify the chromatin (with Qbit).🔴(Combien de µL, sachant qu'on aura que le QuBit HS?
+Sachant que l'on n'a pas de QuBit en enseignement...)🔴
 - Seed 5µg of chromatin in a fresh tube.
 Adjust the volume to 1.1 ml with  cold [Lysis buffer](Lysis_Buffer.md) + protease inhibitor.
 Keep the tube on ice.

 **Prepare as many tube as necessary for the different IPs and controls you will need**